 That's why maximizing these non-portfolio cash flow sources is mission-critical for retirees.
 For example, while the increased benefit from delayed Social Security filing isn’t always as great as is touted, delayed filing still makes sense in many situations, assuming people can hold off on claiming.
 Run the numbers based on your own situation and earnings history; married couples with different anticipated retirement dates and earnings records may find that claiming benefits at different times makes sense.
 I’ve been experimenting with Mike Piper’s free Open Social Security calculator and have found it to be incredibly helpful; you can even factor in potential benefits cuts to Social Security in order to determine the ideal filing date.

 In a similar vein, retirees and pre-retirees with pensions will want to give due consideration to whether they take their pension as a lump sum or an annuity.
-As Morningstar contributor Mark Miller notes, the lifetime income and lack of market risk makes taking the stream of payments attractive in many situations.
+The lifetime income and lack of market risk makes taking the stream of payments (the annuity) attractive in many situations.
 At the same time, the economic effects of the coronavirus pandemic will put additional stresses on pension finances.

 Finally, the decision about whether to purchase additional guaranteed income through some type of an annuity is an incredibly complex one.
 In general, the academic literature indicates that adding a very simple, low-cost income annuity can help improve the longevity of a retirement plan.
 If you're venturing beyond these product types, it's crucial to understand what you're buying and what it will cost, and any trade-offs associated with the product.

 Other Non-Portfolio Cash Flow Sources